epiverse-trace/vaccineff/README.md

 ```

 The function `make_vaccineff_data` allows defining different aspects of
-the study design, such as vaccination dates, immunization delays, and
+the study design—such as vaccination dates, immunization delays, and
-potential confounding factors.
-It creates an S3 object of class
+potential confounding factors—and creates an object of class
-`vaccineff`, which will be used to estimate VE using a Cox model
+`vaccineff_data`.
+Its output is used to estimate VE using a Cox model
-regression performed by the function `estimate_vaccineff`.
-This function
+regression invoked by the function `estimate_vaccineff`, which returns
-returns an object of type `vaccineff`.
-The proportional hazard
+the object `vaccineff`.

-assumption can be tested both through the Schoenfeld test and visually
+The proportional hazard assumption can be tested both through the
-using the `plot` method by setting `type = "loglog"`.
+Schoenfeld test and visually using the `plot` method by setting
+`type = "loglog"`.

 ``` r
 # Create `vaccineff_data`